Image and Delete Modal Components with React and Tailwind CSS

 Whatever modal we create from the modal wrapper will include all the above functionalities.

-We added animations to our modal using in tailwind.config.js
+We added animations to our modal using CSS animations.
+There are two approaches depending on Tailwind CSS version:

 To stop the background from scrolling when the modal is open, we created a custom hook useDisableScroll